 Parking in the vicinity of the Harvard Art Museums is diﬃcult, and is restricted to Cambridge residents only on many nearby local streets.
 There is some on-street metered parking.
 Visitors are encouraged to use the area’s extensive public transit system, particularly the MBTA Red Line, which provides inexpensive parking at its Alewife station.

-No parking is available at the Arthur M. Sackler Museum.
+No parking is available at the Arthur M. Sackler Museum or Adolphus Busch Hall and Garden.

 For certain evening and weekend functions, complimentary parking is available in Harvard University’s Broadway Garage on Felton St. between Cambridge St. and Broadway.